 Keeping you safe on your next tour

 Travel independently to our comfortable accommodation at the Lanhydrock Hotel and Golf Club, Bodmin.
 The nearest railway station is at Bodmin Parkway.

 Please note that packed lunches (not included) are available from the hotel, and should be ordered the previous evening.

 Day 2 -

-After an opportunity for lunch we continue by coach to Pencarrow Garden, a 50-acre country house garden that has such diverse features as a Victorian rockery, Italian gardens, an ice house and an Iron Age fort.
+After an opportunity for lunch in Tintagel we continue by coach to Pencarrow Garden, a 50-acre country house garden that has such diverse features as a Victorian rockery, Italian gardens, an ice house and an Iron Age fort.
 We return to our hotel where dinner will be served.

 Day 3 -

 Today, following breakfast, our coach will transfer us to Carnewas at Bedruthan, the starting point for our walk along a spectacular stretch of the north Cornwall coast, which ends at the sandy beach at Porthcothan.

 We then transfer to the coastal town Padstow, the perfect spot for a relaxing afternoon, with the opportunity for lunch at Rick Stein’s famous Fish & Chips or one of the many restaurants in the harbour.

 Following breakfast our coach will transfer us to Bodmin Moor, where we enjoy a circular walk over the northern tip of the moor to the prehistoric burial chamber at the top of Buttern Hill and source of the River Fowey, returning via farm tracks and country lanes to the tributary streams of the River Inny.